 When setting the ABS mark, always view the operations from the mark, and set at the end of the triangular mark.
 The positions where the ABS mark is attached are shown in below.
-Refer to "2.5Confirming the operation" on page 25 for details on the jog operation.
+Refer to "1.5Confirming the operation" on page 40 for details on the jog operation.

 Note that if the ABS marks are peeled off, the positions can be matched using the following alternative methods.
-(1) J1 to J5 axis Note) ......Match the pin holes described in "5.6.2Jig method" on page 93 above.

-(2) J5 axis Note), J6 axis......Match the ruling lines of the ABS mark mounting position surfaces.

-Note) Both methods (1) and (2) above can be used for the J5 axis.To carry out by (2), the installing and removing of the cover are unnecessary.
+Match the ruling lines of the ABS mark mounting position surfaces.
+In this case, the installing and removing of the cover are unnecessary.

-Fig.5-18 : ABS mark attachment positions
+Fig.5-10 : ABS mark attachment positions